eliotsykes/monitorstxt/README.md

 	Scenario: DNS should resolve monitorstxt.org to the correct IP address When I use DNS to lookup monitorstxt.org
 		Then I should see the IP address 1.2.3.4

+And something with a few more bells and whistles :

+	# monitors.txt - A sample monitor for DuckDuckGo

+	# Feature information is optional
+	Feature: DuckDuckGo Search
+	  It should continue to kick ass
+	  And I should be able to search

+	  Scenario: Search over SSL
+	    When I go to https://www.duckduckgo/
+	    And I fill in "q" with "site:news.ycombinator.com" And I press submit
+		Then I should be on https://duckduckgo.com/?q=site%3Anews.ycombinator.co
+		Then I should see "Hacker News" within "h2"

-## That looks a lot like a Cucumber feature
+## monitors.txt looks a lot like a Cucumber feature
 monitors.txt ought to be flexible and easy to read, hence why I've gone with this format.
 Alternative formats to Cucumber's Gherkin ought to be supported if needed.

 ## Feedback wanted